FlowMalTrans: Unsupervised Binary Code Translation for Malware Detection Using Flow-Adapter Architecture: Model Design

 \subsection{Normalizing Flows}

-The state-of-the-art, \tooluns, assumes the latent representations of source and target basic blocks share a common space and learns ISA-agnostic latent representations.
+We consider basic blocks as sentences, and instructions as words.
+The prior state-of-the-art, \tooluns, assumes that the latent representations of source and target basic blocks share a common semantic space, and learns ISA-agnostic latent representations, which abstract away ISA-specific details.
 However, this can be overly restrictive, as different ISAs exhibit distinct syntactic and structural characteristics that are not always easily aligned in a shared latent space.
-As a result, \tooluns\ may lose critical ISA-specific features necessary for accurate translation, leading to suboptimal performance.
+By enforcing ISA-agnostic representations, \tooluns\ may lose critical ISA-specific features necessary for accurate translation, leading to suboptimal performance.

-Our model \toolmal\ assumes the representations are different due to ISA-specific characteristics. \toolmal\ uses a pair of NFs (i.e., source flow and target flow) to model the distributions of basic-block latent representations in the source and target ISA.
+Our model \toolmal\ assumes the representations are different due to ISA-specific characteristics.
+Thus, they are modeled separately for each ISA, which makes it possible to better capture basic-block semantics in an ISA-specific manner.
+Specifically, \toolmal\ uses a pair of NFs (i.e., source flow and target flow) to model the distributions of basic-block latent representations in the source and target ISA.
 During translation, a latent code transformation is performed to transform the source representation $z_{src}$ into the target representation $z_{tgt}$, which is fed to the decoder to generate a better basic block in the target ISA.
 Figure~\ref{fig:nf-work_flow} shows how NFs are employed in our model.

-\textbf{Modeling Latent Representations by NFs.} We denote $z_{src}$ and $z_{tgt}$ as the latent representation of the source block and target block, respectively.
+\textbf{Modeling Latent Representations by NFs.} We use a pair of NFs to model the distribution of the basic block latent representations in different ISAs, i.e., $p_{z_{src}}(z_{src})$ and $p_{z_{tgt}}(z_{tgt})$, where $z_{src}$ and $z_{tgt}$ are the latent representation of the source basic block and target basic block, respectively.
 Through NFs, we transform the distributions of the source and target representations to the base distribution $\epsilon$ (e.g., standard normal distribution), which can be viewed as the ``true'' underlying semantic space, abstracting away from ISA specifics.
 We denote such mappings as $\textbf{G}_{(z_{src} \rightarrow \epsilon)}$ and $\textbf{G}_{(z_{tgt} \rightarrow \epsilon)}$.

 \textbf{Designing NFs.} We use Real-valued Non-volume Preserving (RealNVP), a type of NFs designed for efficient density estimation and sampling~\cite{dinh2022density}, to build the source and target flow.